Mother's Day Out

 Shaping hearts to be like His

 At Fortis your child will be entering a safe environment where they will learn to love God, His creations, and develop the academic skills that will prepare them for kindergarten.
-Our MDO program is designed for children ages 3 to 4 years old.
+Our MDO program is designed for children ages 3 to 5 years old and meets two days a week.
+M/W or T/TH.

 Philosophy of our Mother’s Day Out Class: